track-asia/trackasia-native/platform/ios/platform/macos/docs/guides/For Style Authors.md

 By default, this SDK makes it easy for your users to rotate or tilt the map using multitouch trackpad gestures or keyboard shortcuts.
-If you do not intend your design to accommodate rotation and tilting, disable these gestures using the `MLNMapView.rotateEnabled` and `MLNMapView.pitchEnabled` properties, respectively, or the corresponding inspectables in Interface Builder.
+If you do not intend your design to accommodate rotation and tilting, disable these gestures using the `MGLMapView.rotateEnabled` and `MGLMapView.pitchEnabled` properties, respectively, or the corresponding inspectables in Interface Builder.

 ### Interactivity